The Art of Small Talk

 By Donna Rapacz Foucachon

 This talk was originally delivered at Thrive, a monthly ladies’ group at Christ Church, in Moscow, Idaho.
-Due to requests for a copy of the talk, Roman Roads filmed this lecture so that more people could benefit from the lecture.

 Let’s take a peek at someone who’s trying awfully hard to learn the art of small talk.
 She is an old friend to most of you—Eliza, in My Fair Lady.
 Professor Higgins finds this poor flower girl on the street, and as a linguistics experiment, trains her to speak and act so that he can pass her off as a member of London’s upper crust society.
-(See video above.)
+(See video below).

 That video clip was called “Eliza Blunders the Small Talk”—and that was just for fun!